mozilla/GSOC2020/proposals/fxa-additional-2fa.md

 ## Project Description

-To better help protect Firefox Account (FxA) users, we want to integrate an additional 2FA method.
+To better help protect Firefox Account (FxA) users, we want add FIDO2 authentication as a second authentication factor.
 Currently, FxA only supports one 2FA method via an [OTP code](https://en.wikipedia.org/wiki/One-time_password).
 If a user loses access to the associated authenication device, possibly through getting a new phone, they could get locked out of their account.